 By way of contrast, common brokers and hybrid advisers generally operate under the lesser “suitability rule”.
 This requires that their product only be a suitable investment for you.
 It doesn’t mean it’s the best choice for you or even a good choice for you, but only that it be suitable for you in some way.

 At TPM we don’t sell you anything, and we don’t earn commissions of any sort.
-We only manage our clients’ assets on an annual fee basis.
-Our fee structure removes the commission conflict of interest that other advisers and brokers still face.
+We manage our clients’ assets on an annual fee basis only.
+Our “fee only” structure removes the commission conflict of interest that other advisers and brokers face.
 We are also free of any sales requirements or quotas from big banks, Wall Street brokerages or insurance companies.

 Our annual fee percentage is based on the strategy(s) you select for us to employ while managing your assets and it is fully disclosed upfront.
 It is deducted in monthly installments and is displayed on your investment account statements and can also be viewed online.

 In short, we are on the same side of the table with you.
-We do better when you do better.
+When you do better, we do better.
 We work for you and have the same goal as you: to grow your assets when markets are fruitful and to work diligently to preserve them when market conditions are weak.

 You can count on us to work hard for you and to put your interests ahead of our own.”